 After an accident, you have a limited amount of time to take action, known as a statute of limitations.
 Under North Carolina law, most personal injury claims are subject to a three-year statute of limitations, but not all (N.C.
 Gen. Stat. section 1-52).
 Wrongful death claims have a two-year statute of limitations.
 If you fail to file your personal injury or wrongful death lawsuit within the statute of limitations, your case can be dismissed.

 Although that may seem like plenty of time, plaintiffs should never wait to get started on their case.
 Do not fall behind the insurance company.
 A successful personal injury claim must be backed by strong and well-organized supporting evidence.
 Our North Carolina personal injury lawyers will conduct an immediate investigation of your case — obtaining all evidence needed to get you full and fair financial compensation.

 How to Prove Liability in North Carolina

-It is vital to select a personal injury attorney who has experience and will protect your rights by fighting for you.
+It is vital to select a personal injury attorney who has the experience and will protect your rights by fighting for you.
 At the law firm of Perry, Bundy, Plyler & Long, LLP., our personal injury and wrongful death lawyers take the time to understand how an accident has personally affected you, allowing us to provide you with superior representation.